ids-s1-21/project-TROUT1/proposal/proposal.md

 ## 3. Data analysis plan

-The final goal is to answer: “Does the number of bathroom affects the price of the property?”
+The final goal of our project is to answer: “Does the number of bathrooms affect the price of a property in London?”

 Response factor: The price of the property (London*P**r**i**c**e*)*E**x**p**l**a**n**a**t**o**r**y**f**a**c**t**o**r* : *T**h**e**n**u**m**b**e**r**o**f**b**a**t**h**r**o**o**m**i**n**e**a**c**h**f**a**c**t**o**r*(*L**o**n**d**o**n*No. of